Whole Foods Co-op is consumer-owned cooperative that is wholly-owned and governed by our Owners.

 Items for Discussion: Owners can submit items to be included for discussion at a Board meeting.
 For consideration, submit your item in writing by the first Friday of the month in which you request the Board’s consideration.
 Such agenda items will be subject to time constraints at the Board meeting.

 Board & Owner Meeting Minutes:

-Interested in being on the Whole Foods Co-op Board of Directors?
+Join the Whole Foods Co-op Board of Directors!

 There are three positions open each election cycle and the board is always seeking passionate owners who care about the Co-op and want to take a more active role in ensuring its continued success .
 Serving on the Board of Directors is one of the most rewarding ways that Owners can become involved in WFC.
 If the following statements apply to you, you would be a great candidate.

 - I CARE about the needs of our community, our Co-op Owners and staff.

 - I want to UPHOLD the standards of professionalism, advocacy and commitment the Co-op exists by.

 - I want to LEARN more about the cooperative principles, the cooperative business model, and policy governance.

 - I want to ADVOCATE for: sustainable agriculture, food and health issues, and other topics of concern to the Co-op.

 In addition to filling out the Board Application, applicants must: